xdong05/xdong05.github.io/research.md

 The prevailing dryland models predict a shift in vegetation patterns with increasing aridity: from gaps in continuous vegetation, to labyrinth-like bands, to spotty patches, and eventually to a bare-soil state.
 However, such patterns only appear in a small fraction of drylands globally.
 A likely reason is that current models overlook a crucial ecological component—species interactions, particularly the role of <span style="font-weight: 600;">biological soil crusts (biocrusts)</span> in the case of drylands.

 To better understand dryland spatial dynamics, we are developing new theories and models that explicitly include biocrust-plant species interactions.
-Supported by [NSF-DEB](https://www.nsf.gov/div/index.jsp?div=DEB), our team (co-PIs: [Yufang Jin](https://jin.ucdavis.edu), [Rachata Muneepeerakul](https://abe.ufl.edu/people/faculty/rachata-muneepeerakul/), [Caroline A. Havrilla](https://drylandecology.com/who-we-are), and [Yu Zhang](https://scholar.google.com/citations?user=4fQCR88AAAAJ&hl=en)) aims to build models that explain the broader diversity of vegetation patterns observed in real drylands.
+Supported by [NSF-DEB](https://www.nsf.gov/div/index.jsp?div=DEB), our team () aims to build models that explain the broader diversity of vegetation patterns observed in real drylands.
 See our recent results from the [remote sensing analysis](https://link.springer.com/article/10.1007/s10021-023-00898-2) and [mathematical modeling](https://onlinelibrary.wiley.com/doi/abs/10.1002/eco.70028).

 <div style="margin-top: 60px;"></div>